 3. Reading Comprehension

-This is where it gets interesting if you enjoy drawing conclusions and inferences from passages, because the reading comprehension section presents you with three to four passages to read and you will have 35 minutes to answer the questions that come under them.
+This is where it gets interesting if you enjoy drawing conclusions and inferences from passages because the reading comprehension section presents you with three to four passages to read and you will have 35 minutes to answer the questions that come under them.

-You should not expect it to be an all-round easy section because most of the answers are not directly spelt out in the passages.
+You should not expect it to be an all-around easy section because most of the answers are not directly spelt out in the passages.
 This is because the section evaluates the level at which you understand and can analyze written text when read.
 Success in this section will prove that you are a foresightful reader, an important part of law practice and law school academic exercises.

 4. Experimental Section